Octavius-Dante/Nova-Proxima/MAVEN_SPRING_STS_CAPM/README.md

    </br>
    </br>

-after creating POM file if there is any error in the file in the mentioned location, it can be fixed.
+- Step 5 - After creating POM file if there is any error in the file in the mentioned location, it can be fixed.

 *Problem :*
    </br>